 - social justice—appreciation of equity concerns in planning.

 The graduate curriculum is based on the philosophy that planners must develop the theoretical and analytic skills that will permit them to analyze social problems and evaluate public policies.
-Planners also must cultivate professional skills such as report writing, oral presentation, computer use, and team management in order to work effectively in various organizational and political environments.
+Planners must also cultivate professional skills such as report writing, oral presentation, computer use, and team management in order to work effectively in various organizational and political environments.

 Work for the master's degree includes core courses, an area of concentration, electives, and capstone courses.
 A final examination is required.
 A thesis is not required, although students may petition to write one.
 Students are encouraged to complete an approved internship or practicum.